NukeJS/portfolio/content/blog/install-node.md

 ---
-title: 'How to Install Node.js'
+title: 'How to install Node.js'
-description: 'A quick guide on how to install Node.js.'
 thumbnail: 'install-node.png'
 ---

+A quick guide on how to install Node.js.

 ## Installing Node.js